gordonguthrie/TheManual/docs/chapter2/investigating_sonic_pi_internals.md

-# Chapter 2 - How Synths Are Currently Defined And Invoked
+# Chapter 2 - How synths are currently defined and invoked

-## Investigating SonicPi Internals
+## Investigating SonicPi internals

 To mess around with the bit of SonicPi that handles synths you will need to download the source and compile your own instance of SonicPi.